openresty/lua-resty-balancer/README.markdown

 Installation
 ============

-First you need to run `make` to generate the libchash.so.
+First you need to run `make` to generate the librestychash.so.
 Then you need to configure the lua_package_path and lua_package_cpath directive to add the path of your lua-resty-chash source tree to ngx_lua's LUA_PATH search path, as in